By Rev. Dr. Samuel Royappa*

 called to do exactly what Jesus did.
 He walked among all people,

-offering help, hope and healing, and proclaiming the good news - life is
+offering help, hope and link for you celebrex capsule for dogs healing, and proclaiming the good news - life is

 precious; love is supreme.
 Nothing more, nothing less.